spandanb/SDNLauncher/README.md

         values of variables **private_key_file** and **key_name**.

-    4. Optionally, change the tenant and region name.
+    4. Optionally, change the default image name, tenant and region name.

     5. Save and close the file.

+### OF Controller VM

+Create a VM that can host OF controller.
+Example below shows how to get a VM that has all major open-source controllers (Ryu, ODL, Floodlight, etc).
+This image is built on SDN tutorial image from http://sdnhub.org/tutorials/sdn-tutorial-vm/. (image name in SAVI TB: SDN-image):

+savi-run-server m1.small SDN-image key sec-group vm-name

+after VM boots up, please take note of VM IP address and use it as the controller IP address in next step.

 ### Specifying Topology